java-wanted/jupik/11-core/CORE.md

 A JVM machine and a standard library form a Java Runtime Environment, JRE.
 A set of a translator, JRE and some utilities form a Java Development Kit, JDK.

+### Interfaces and abstract classes

+A Java interfaces defines operations.
+They allow to declare default and static operations and static properties also:

+    interface I
+    {
+        public static int f1 = ...;
+        public static int o1(int a1) {...}
+        public default int opi1(int a1) {...}
+    }

+An interface is an agreement on the behaviour of an object.
+It defines what an object can do, not how an object does it.
+The possibility to declare default operations has been added for backward compatibility only.

+Controversially, abstract classes allows to declare some part of logic that implements some behaviour.